pooria159/Front-End-SE/README.md

 # TrekDestiny

-For running the project prease run npm run dev
+To run the project, please use the following command:
+`npm run dev`

-In case you wanted to add a package run this command: npm --legacy-peer-deps "package name"
+If you want to add a package, you can use the following command:
+`npm --legacy-peer-deps "package name"`